vixdug/nine-life-nation-pwa/content/pages/blog.md

 slug: blog
 title: blog
 featuredImage: ''
-subtitle: Dazzling posts about innovative Shopify+GatsbyJS stores
+subtitle: Using Shopify as a CMS
 meta:
   description: >-
     publish fancy posts about your shopify store here